-From 1997 to 2007, the Venerable Louie Engnan was a full-time parish priest in the Philippine Independent Church, where his diocesan ministries included youth and social concerns.
+Venerable Louie Engnan: From 1997 to 2007, Louie was a full-time parish priest in the Philippine Independent Church, where his diocesan ministries included youth and social concerns.
 He holds a Bachelor in Theology, an M.A. in Education, and a diploma in Nursing.
 In 2012 he completed both the Intentional Interim Ministry Training and the Transitional Ministry Network course.
-Louie is among the first 19 graduates of the Diocesan School for Parish Development.
-He was formally welcomed into the Diocese of New Westminster in July 2010 and was installed as the rector of St. Michael’s, Surrey in 2014.
-Recently Louie became the Vicar for both St Michael’s and Christ the Redeemer, Cloverdale in a new and strengthened partnership for these two parishes.
-He was appointed by Archbishop Melissa Skelton to be the Archdeacon for the Fraser Archdeaconry on October 1st, 2017.
+Louie is among the first 19 graduates of the Diocesan School for Leadership.
+He was formally welcomed into the Diocese of New Westminster in July 2010 and was appointed by Archbishop Melissa Skelton to be the Archdeacon for the Fraser Archdeaconry on October 1st, 2017.
+Rev. Louie is currently the Vicar of St. Michael’s Surrey and Christ the Redeemer, Cloverdale and will be the Priest-in-Charge at St Mark until June 30, 2021.

 Elizabeth has played, taught music, and directed community and church choirs, since she was a teenager.

 She earned her Bachelor’s of Music degree from UBC and now, as a Registered Music Teacher, Elizabeth inspires her students to develop a lifelong passion for music as they prepare for exams, festivals and recitals.
 Discipline, coordination, the joy of striving for perfection, and the ability to perform and express oneself, are all life skills that Elizabeth teaches.
 In festivals, recitals and concerts, Elizabeth has been a performer, teacher, accompanist, conductor and director.

 Specializing in Classical and Christian music, Elizabeth was previously choir director at the Church of Epiphany in North Surrey, and has been Music Director at St Mark since August 2019.